 There will also be ample time to network with fellow Safe Routes to School enthusiasts at both the Annual Meeting and our Safe Routes Social taking place immediately after from 5-6:30pm.
 You won't want to miss either of these two great (and free) events!
 Register for the Annual Meeting at the same time that you register for the Pro Walk Pro Bike Conference.
-If you are interested in attending just the National Partnership’s Annual Meeting, walk-in registration will be available or you can email Brooke Driesse to be added to the list. +Read more
+If you are interested in attending just the Safe Routes Partnership’s Annual Meeting, walk-in registration will be available or you can email Brooke Driesse to be added to the list. +Read more

 5. State Network Project News

 State networks running strong

 Our state advocacy organizers began in early March and we are very happy to report that they are running strong.
 Besides making key contacts in their states, including some that are players on the national scene, they are being invited to sit on a variety of influential state level committees.
 They are starting monthly network meetings with diverse partners, and are preparing state action plans with a focus on built environment policies that result in award and obligation of Safe Routes to School and Transportation Enhancements (TE) funding, Complete Streets policies and joint-use agreements, all through the lens of serving lower-income schools and communities.
 Learn more here every month and follow our blog posts. +Read more